 - Keep repeating until all shapes are used up

 - Use stickers to complete the symmetrical picture

-Then provide a handout such as the sample on the right.
-Have the children cut the shapes out and create their own symmetrical designs (a short review showing yesterday's work will be necessary).
+- Children cut the shapes out and create their own symmetrical designs (a short review showing the previous work might be necessary).

 Hands on math activity – Folded paper and paint symmetry

 - Give each child a piece of 12 x 18 paper folded in half.

 - Have them open it and place two or three teaspoons of different colored liquid paint on their paper.